vlad-fresha/segfault-raub/README.md

 This is a fork of [segfault-handler](https://github.com/ddopson/node-segfault-handler).
 The original licensing rules seem to apply, presumably (LICENSE is kept untouched).

-This software is licensed for use under the BSD license.
+This software is licensed for use under the BSD-3 Clause license.

-Also this project uses [callstack walker](https://github.com/JochenKalmbach/StackWalker) which is also BSD licensed.
+Also this project uses [callstack walker](https://github.com/JochenKalmbach/StackWalker) which is licensed under BSD-2 Clause.